CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

 We want to find a stationary solution for the guiding center if possible, by imposing that the time derivative of $\mathbf{v} _{\perp c}$ is zero:

 $$\mathbf{v} _{\perp c} = \dfrac{\mathbf{F} _\perp \times \mathbf{B}} {q B^2}$$
+Thus, one sees that any force with a component perpendic- ular to B causes a particle to drift perpendicular to both F and B.
 This equation represents a **drift of the guiding center** orthogonal both to $\mathbf{F} _\perp$ and $\mathbf{B}$.
 The larmor radius in this case changes based on the position of the particle.
 If $\mathbf{F}=q\mathbf{E}$ the guiding center drift is called ExB drift and is independent of the particle kind:

 $$\mathbf{v} _{\perp c} =\mathbf{v}_E= c \dfrac{\mathbf{E} \times \mathbf{B}} {B^2}$$

+An example is the drift due to a constant gravitational force Fg = mg perpendicular to the magnetic field.
+The re- sulting drift velocity, vg = mg/qB, is in opposite directions for electrons and ions (see Fig. 3).
+However, in laboratory plasmas vg is far to small to be of importance (2 × 10−8m/s in a magnetic field B = 5 T).

 ## $\mathbf{B}$ and $\mathbf{E}$ non-uniform and non-constant